International Cultic Studies Association

-The International Cultic Studies Association (ICSA) is a non-profit educational and anti-cult organization.
-ICSA's mission is to provide information, education, and help to those adversely affected by or interested in cultic and other high-control groups and relationships.
+The International Cultic Studies Association (ICSA), formerly the American Family Foundation (AFF), is a non-profit educational and anti-cult organization.
 It publishes the International Journal of Coercion, Abuse, and Manipulation, "ICSA Today", and other materials.

 History

 ICSA was founded in 1979 in Massachusetts as the American Family Foundation (AFF) – one of several dozen disparate parents' groups founded in the late 1970s by concerned parents.
+It was one of a few anti-cult groups founded in this period.
 For a time it was affiliated with the Citizens’ Freedom Foundation (CFF) which later became the Cult Awareness Network (CAN).
-It also developed links with Christian counter-cult movements such as the Christian Research Institute.
-In December 2004, it changed its named from American Family Foundation to International Cultic Studies Association.
+The American Family Foundation was conservative in orientation.